fifthidea/sub-decode/README.md

 `TG_API_ID`

 If not exist, Telethon will fail.

+How to get those secret values? ask AI :/

 ## Want your own?